Aleatoric uncertainty for Errors-in-Variables models in deep regression: An EiV model for deep learning

 The choice of $q_\phi$ is only limited by three requirements.
-First of all, we need to be able to sample from $q_\phi$.
-Secondly, we need an expression for the regularizer $\KL(q_{\phi}(\theta)\|\pi(\theta))$ - either explicitly or via Monte Carlo Sampling \cite{kingma2013auto}.
-Finally, we have to be able to optimize the arising loss function $\mathcal{L}(\phi,\ssigma^2)$ w.r.t. $\phi$ for example via the reparametrization trick \cite{kingma2013auto}.
-Merely for convenience we will restrict ourselve in this work to the popular choice of Monte Carlo dropout \cite{gal2016dropout} where $q_\phi$ arises from dropping randomly nodes of the network with some probability and where $\phi$ simply coincides with the network parameters.
-However, let us emphasize that the algorithm described in this work is by no means restricted to this particular choice but is usable for any $q_\phi$ for which the above applies.
+First, we need to be able to sample from $q_\phi$.
+Second, we need an expression for the regularizer $\KL(q_{\phi}(\theta)\|\pi(\theta))$ - either explicitly or via Monte Carlo sampling \cite{kingma2013auto}.
+Finally, we have to be able to optimize the arising loss function $\Lcal^{\mathrm{M.C.}}(\phi)$ w.r.t. $\phi$ for example via the reparametrization trick \cite{kingma2013auto}.
+Merely for convenience we will restrict ourselves in this work to the popular choice of Monte Carlo dropout \cite{gal2016dropout} where $q_\phi$ arises from randomly dropping nodes of the network with some probability and where $\phi$ simply coincides with the network parameters.
+However, let us emphasize that the algorithm described in this work is by no means restricted to this particular choice but is usable for any $q_\phi$ for which the conditions above apply.